 FIRST INSTALLMENT AMOUNT

-- For students belonging to the Ordinary Taxation class: € 156
+- For students belonging to the Ordinary Taxation class and for NON-EU students with a foreign income: € 156

 - For students belonging to the Superior Taxation class: € 356